Greg Steube

+Steube is a supporter of President Donald Trump.
+In December 2020, Steube was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
+Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.

 Early life

-Steube was born in Bradenton to Brad Steube, who served as Sheriff of Manatee County.
+Steube was born on May 19, 1978, in Bradenton to Brad Steube, who served as Sheriff of Manatee County.
 He graduated from Southeast High School in 1996.
-He attended the University of Florida, receiving a degree in Animal Science in 2000, and then his Juris Doctor from the Fredric G. Levin College of Law in 2003.
+He attended the University of Florida, receiving a degree in Animal Science in 2000, and then his Juris Doctor from the University of Florida Fredric G. Levin College of Law in 2003.
 At UF, Steube was a brother of Alpha Gamma Rho fraternity.
-After graduation, Steube joined the United States Army and attended The JAG School at the University of Virginia and entered U.S. Army JAG Corps.
-He served from 2004 to 2008 and deployed to Iraq in support of Operation Iraqi Freedom.
+After graduation, Steube joined the United States Army and attended the JAG School at the University of Virginia and entered U.S. Army JAG Corps.
+He served as Captain from 2004 to 2008 and deployed to Iraq in support of Operation Iraqi Freedom.